sjchiass/kibbot/README.md

 apt install python3-pip python3-venv git
 ```

 Then, clone this code in a folder with `git clone`.
-You can then setup the virtual environment and installed the packages in the requirements file.
+You can then setup the virtual environment and install the packages in the requirements file.

 ```
 cd kibbot